appcelerator/amplify-tooling/packages/amplify-cli-auth/README.md

 # Axway Auth CLI

-Authenticates a machine with the Axway AMPLIFY platform.
+Authenticates a machine with the Axway Amplify platform.

 ## Installation